So, you've gotten engaged and you've been plunged into the strange world of planning out your wedding! Isn't it wonderful?

 Of course, right?!

-This is exactly why we created this guide!
-We want to help!
+This is exactly why we created this tips for choosing a wedding photographer guide!
+We want to help.
 Allow us to explain: One night after an engagement session, we discussed with one of our brides some of the things she learned that helped make her feel confident and relieved about choosing her wedding photographer.
 After hearing her story, we decided that other brides would benefit, just like she did.

 Simple enough, right?